 Girl Scout Cookies is well-known as one of the most potent cannabis strains on the market.
 While it’s not the easiest strain to grow, its strong and long-lasting effects are worth the extra attention.

-Heritage & Genetics: This West Coast strain has outgrown its Californian borders for quite a while now and has become perennially popular worldwide.
-As a cross between the already legendary OG Kush and the South African landrace sativa Durban Poison, this 60/40 indica-dominant hybrid originated in San Francisco’s Bay Area, where it rapidly grew from novelty hybrid to multiple Cup Winner, taking the international Cannabis world by storm.
+Heritage & Genetics: This West Coast strain has outgrown its Californian borders, becoming ever popular worldwide.
+The 60/40 indica hybrid is a cross between the legendary OG Kush and the South African landrace sativa Durban Poison.
+It originated in San Francisco’s Bay Area, where it rapidly grew from novelty hybrid to multiple Cup Winner, taking the international Cannabis world by storm.

 Flavor & Aroma: Girl Scout Cookies has a very pungent, sweet, earthy aroma with a spicy edge to it.
-After breaking up the nug, you can pick up a faint whiff of cherries or blueberry.
-While smoking or vaping GSC, especially on the exhale, you might experience a dark nutty taste mixed with a pinch of vanilla; reminiscent of chocolate fudge cookies.
+After breaking up the flower, there is faint whiff of berries.
+When smoked or vaped, a dark nutty taste and a pinch of vanilla are noticeable on the exhale.
+A sweet treat reminiscent of choc fudge cookies.

-Effect: The initial, extremely potent head-buzz that comes with the first toke of Girl Scout Cookies feels like a euphoric cerebral explosion that slowly transforms into a blissful full body-relaxing blanket.
+Effect: The initial, extremely potent head-buzz that comes with Girl Scout Cookies feels like a euphoric cerebral explosion that slowly transforms into a blissful full body-relaxing blanket.
 The mind-calming, body-stoned effect lasts for a considerable long time.
-Which is a good thing too, because the soaring amount of THC contained in this strain can range from 22% to a whopping 28%.
-This makes GSC a strain to be enjoyed in moderation, especially for beginners who might not be accustomed to the initial racing head-rush or the following heavy couch-lock this strain induces.
+This is thanks to the very high THC content ranging from 22% to an incredibly high 28%.
+Less experienced consumers should enjoy GSC in moderation.
+Especially when not accustomed to its initial racing head-rush or the heavy couch-lock that follows.

 Medical: Ongoing research has suggested that high THC and low CBD strains may have potential benefits including reducing fatigue and relieving symptoms of Glaucoma.
 Although thought to be more effective when working together with CBD, THC is also understood to have some pain-relieving properties on its own.
 Considering this, this high THC strain may also provide some relief from general aches and pains.